adafruit/cookiecutter-adafruit-circuitpython/{% if cookiecutter.library_prefix %}{{ cookiecutter.library_prefix | capitalize }}_{% endif %}CircuitPython_{{ cookiecutter.library_name}}/README.rst

    as a standard element.
 Stay tuned for PyPI availability!

 .. todo:: Remove the above note if PyPI version is/will be available at time of release.
-   If the library is not planned for PyPI, remove the entire 'Installing from PyPI' section.

 On supported GNU/Linux systems like the Raspberry Pi, you can install the driver locally `from PyPI <https://pypi.org/project/adafruit-circuitpython-{{ cookiecutter.library_name|lower }}/>`_.